umarhassan-mitodl/21m.011-fall-2024/content/pages/week-9-recitation-9a-listening-reading-goetjen.md

 #### Schubert's "Erlkönig" (1815)

 While many composers have set this text to music, Schubert’s version is now probably the most famous and best-known setting.
 One of the few pieces by Schubert that was published within his own lifetime, his "Erlkönig" was an immediate hit with everyone, it seems, except Goethe himself, who did not like the through-composed form (as opposed to strophic).
-See [this image of the title page of an early published edition of this song](https://digfir-published.macmillanusa.com/listen8e/asset/img_ch17/69854_KER08E_CH17_17UN01.html), including an illustration of the scene.
+See {{% resource_link "f7d206ba-f00e-4e2e-8be5-fa30a9ebe652" "this image of the title page of an early published edition of this song" %}}, including an illustration of the scene.

 His through-composed music deftly depicts the different characters.
 Despite the through-composed form, some melodies do return, but not enough to be considered strophic.
 In addition, the piano part is somewhat independent and helps to depict the story.
 However, the piano does not have an equal role to the voice, and remains as accompaniment throughout.